Resistance Training

 - Recovery from illness: muscle mass at hospital admission predicts ICU survival, cancer treatment tolerance, and post-surgical recovery.[2]

-- Metabolic health: meta-analyses show resistance training reduces HbA1c by ~0.3–0.5% in T2D — comparable to some medications.
+- Metabolic health: meta-analyses show resistance training reduces the three-month glycation average HbA1c by about 0.3–0.5% in type 2 diabetes — comparable to some medications.

 What the evidence says